mechpen/mechpen.github.io/src/posts/2019-11-17-network-timeouts/index.md

 - Timeout after TCP connection is established

-All network timeouts indicate that some feedback information is lost.
-If the feedback signals could propagate back to an application, the application can take immediate actions without waiting for the timeout to happen.
+All network timeouts indicate loss of error feedback information.
+If the error feedback information propagates back to an application, the application can take immediate actions without waiting for the timeout to happen.